 Instructions

-4. Make a well in the pan and add tomato paste, saute it for 1-2 minutes, which will give the sauce depth.
-Mix it all together then add the wine, scraping up all the brown bits.
+2. Tomato Paste.
+Make a well in the pan and add the tomato paste; sauté for 1-2 minutes to give the sauce depth.
+Add the browned turkey and mix it all together, then add the wine, scraping up all the brown bits.

-5. Let simmer on medium heat until wine is reduced by half, about 5 minutes.
+3. Reduce.
+Let simmer on medium heat until the wine is reduced by half, about 5 minutes.
 Add the can of tomatoes and their juice, breaking them up with the metal spatula.
 Stir in the soy sauce.
 Toss in the parmesan rind (optional) to add even more depth and a bay leaf.

-8. Serve over cooked pasta, quinoa or roasted spaghetti squash with grated parmesan, sprinkled with fresh basil or Italian parsley.
+6. Serve over cooked pasta, creamy polenta, quinoa or roasted spaghetti squash with grated parmesan, sprinkled with fresh basil or Italian parsley.

 Notes

-• TO MAKE IN AN INSTANT POT Follow steps 1-5 using the saute function.
+Instant Pot: Follow steps 1-5 using the saute function.
 Then use the meat/stew setting for 35 minutes (or manual LOW pressure for 35 minutes) followed by a natural release for 15 minutes.
 Cook off the extra liquid, uncovered, on the saute function, stirring often.
+Taste and adjust seasonings.

 Nutrition